Ready to explore Stubb's Falls? Here's everything you need to know before you go!

 Planning Your Visit

-Stubb's Falls works well as either a standalone destination for a shorter outing or as part of a longer exploration of this section of Algonquin Park.
-The accessible nature of the trail makes it suitable for day trips, while the surrounding area offers enough additional hiking opportunities to justify extended stays in the region.
+Stubb's Falls works well as a standalone half-day destination or as part of a longer day exploring this section of the Algonquin Park, Almaguin Highlands, Muskoka and Parry Sound area.
+The accessible nature of the trail makes it a solid option for hikers at different experience levels, and the falls themselves provide enough of a payoff to make the trip feel worthwhile regardless of how much time you have.

 Ready to go?